 35km | 2.0 | 2.0 | 1.2 |

-Sea cliffs are defined as any ridge (natural or man-made) where the immediate feature upwind is undercliff, beach or the sea.
-Where the majority of the claimed flight distance is on sea cliffs, the following rules apply:
+Coastal flights are defined as any flight along a ridge (natural or man-made) where the immediate feature upwind is undercliff, beach, the sea or a loch.
+Where the majority of the claimed flight distance is a coastal flight, the following rules apply:

 There is no need to land between different flight types provided that your IGC tracklog shows the necessary details for each submitted claim.
 For example, you could complete a triangle then fly open distance, or fly two triangles without having to land in between.
 Note that for Declared Flights you can only declare one task per flight but you can fly it multiple times.

-An FAI Triangle must have no leg shorter than 28% of the total leg distance, and a Flat Triangle must have a height that is at least 20% of the longest leg.
-The diagram below shows the triangle shapes that satisfy these requirements.
-A longest leg distance of 10km is shown as this figure is easily scaled.
+An FAI Triangle must have no leg shorter than 28% of the total leg distance, and a Flat Triangle must have no leg shorter than 15% or longer than 45% of the total leg distance.
+The diagram below shows the triangle shapes that satisfy these requirements for a 100km triangle.

 |

 Declared Flights are Flights to Goal, Out and Return or FAI Triangle flights that are declared in advance.
-You can make your declaration in either of two ways:
+You can make your declaration in several ways:

 You can use either OS Landranger or Lat/Lon coordinates.
 For example, a Flight to Goal using OS Landranger coordinates would be declared as follows: